 To accomplish this, we take a multi-faceted approach to build capacity at both the individual and the community levels.

-The FLTI training experience empowers Coloradans to be those direct and meaningful voices by providing opportunities to build their skills, grow their social connections, and leverage their existing context expertise by forming the partnerships necessary to make extraordinary community impact.
+The FLTI training experience empowers Coloradans to be those direct and meaningful voices by providing opportunities to build skills, grow social connections, and leverage existing context expertise by forming the partnerships necessary to make extraordinary community impact.

-Building Local Capacity With Inclusive Community Engagement Services
+Building Local Capacity with Inclusive Community Engagement Services & Tools